 Resume

 I’m an interdisciplinary brand designer with a Master of Design and over five years of industry experience.
 I’m passionate about creating design expressions through brand identity, photography, editorial, and web design.
-Recently, I have worked with HAVN Saunas as an editorial designer; Occasional Press as a research assistant; and Shumka Centre through the Design for Startup program.
+My work experience include workig for companies like HAVN Saunas, Occasional Press, Shumka Centre, and “Design”.

 Work Experience